 February 19, 2019

 In September, Verizon launched the Verizon 5G EdTech Challenge with the support of the NYC Media Lab.
-The nationwide challenge invited non-profits, including organizations, start-ups, research groups, and universities, “to create powerful, transformative education solutions that leverage 5G connectivity to solve for challenges in under-resourced middle schools throughout the U.S.” Verizon recently announced the winners of its 5G EdTech Challenge, and the winners’ proposed projects offer a fascinating glimpse into the potential future of edtech.
+The nationwide challenge invited non-profits of all kinds, including schools and research teams, “to create powerful, transformative education solutions that leverage 5G connectivity to solve for challenges in under-resourced middle schools throughout the U.S.” Verizon recently announced the winners of its 5G EdTech Challenge, and the winners’ proposed projects offer a fascinating glimpse into the potential future of edtech.

 5G Connectivity and Why It Matters